Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Ear model.md

 ### **Ear Model**:

 What ears are for?
 All our senses, ears, eyes etc there so we can get information from outside into our brains.
 In the case of ears we want to convert sound into something we understand, music, speech or whatever.
+It is also used for balance, as part of the vestibular system.

 Sound:
 - The outside bit of ear's a funny shape, helping it to collect sounds and tell us a bit about where they are coming from.
 Sound makes the air vibrate, different sounds make it vibrate different amounts.
 This causes our ear drum to vibrate.